Batman: Rise of Sin Tzu

 Batman: Rise of Sin Tzu is a 2003 action beat 'em up video game released for the Xbox, PlayStation 2, Game Boy Advance and GameCube consoles.
 It was developed and published by Ubi Soft in conjunction with Warner Bros.
 Interactive Entertainment and DC Comics.
-The game is based on the television series The New Batman Adventures and features most of the voice actors reprising their roles.
+The game is based on the animated television series The New Batman Adventures and features most of the voice actors reprising their roles.
 The story follows the Batfamily (Batman, Nightwing, Batgirl, and Robin) as they face a new adversary, a superpowered Asian warlord known as Sin Tzu, on the anniversary of Batman's parents' murder.

 Batman: Rise of Sin Tzu received mixed reviews from critics.
 It was the final Batman game based on the DC Animated Universe.

 Gameplay

 Batman: Rise of Sin Tzu is a beat 'em up where players control either Batman (voiced by Kevin Conroy), Batgirl (Tara Strong), Robin (Scott Menville), or Nightwing (Loren Lester).
-While it can be played solo, the game also features a four-player cooperative multiplayer mode.
+While it can be played solo, the game also features a two-player cooperative multiplayer mode.
 Players can unlock upgrades for their character, such as new fighting moves, by completing levels and advancing through the game's storyline.
 There is also a challenge mode in which players (either cooperatively or competitively) take on groups of thugs without a storyline.
 The game features four difficulty levels: 'Easy', 'Medium', 'Hard', and 'Dark Knight', with the latter being an unlockable bonus.

 The GameCube version includes support with the Game Boy Advance cable.